Keiichiro-KIMOTO-Kagoshima-University/Travel-related_Twenty-eight_Days_Cyclical_Thrombosis_and_Subgroups_of_COVID-19_Cardiac_Biomarker_Dat/README.md

-# Novel-Findings-in-Travel-related-Thrombosis-and-COVID-19-Related-Cardiovascular-Data
+# Findings_in_Travel-related_Thrombosis_and_COVID-19_Related_Cardiac_Biomarker_Data

-Novel Findings in Travel-related Thrombosis and COVID-19 Related Cardiovascular Data: Data Mining Method for Previously Published Data
+Findings in Travel-related Thrombosis and COVID-19 Related Cardiac Biomarker Data: Combination of Novel Review Strategy and Meta-analysis Method Discovered Twenty-eight Days Cycles of Thrombosis and Latent Subgroup Patterns
 --------------------------------------------------------------------------------------------------------------------------------------------
  Readme
 --------------------------------------------------------------------------------------------------------------------------------------------